This story has been updated. It originally published on August 29, 2024.

 Energy Efficient Home Improvement Credit

 The Energy Efficient Home Improvement Credit has a laundry list of eligible products that help you optimize every bit of energy your home uses.
 That includes heat pumps, heat pump water heaters, biomass stoves and biomass boilers.
 Those products and related services have different eligibility requirements covered here.
+This credit was originally set to phase out at the end of 2032, but the latest budget bill shortened the timeline to end on December 31, 2025.

 How much money is available?

 Prior to the Inflation Reduction Act, you could only use this incentive (formerly called the “nonbusiness energy property credit”) as a $500 lifetime credit, meaning you couldn’t repeatedly tap into it.
-Now, for any projects or purchases made after 2023 and before 2033, you’re able to get an annual credit of 30% of energy efficiency projects you take on in a given year up to $1,200.
+Now, for any projects or purchases made after 2023 and before the end of 2025, you’re able to get an annual credit of 30% of energy efficiency projects you take on in a given year up to $1,200.
 That means, if you spent $4,000 total on eligible projects, you could take advantage of the full $1,200 credit (assuming your tax bill was more than that amount).

 What’s covered?